 Over time, the land within the LMRWMO has been transformed from a natural landscape (see Section 2.8) first to agricultural land use and, over time, to more urban and suburban land uses.
 Agricultural land use now occupies approximately 3% of the watershed.
-Residential land use occupies approximately 35% of the watershed; approximately 95% of residential land use is single-family.
+Residential land use occupies approximately 35% of the watershed; approximately 95% of residential land use is single-familyhomes.
 The watershed is mostly developed, with approximately 7,700 acres (about 20% of the watershed) remaining undeveloped.
-Most of the remaining undeveloped areas are concentrated in the cities of Sunfish Lake and Inver Grove Heights.
+Most of the remaining undeveloped areas are concentrated in the City of Sunfish Lake and-Inver Grove Heightsand portions of the City of Sunfish Lake.
 Some areas currently identified as undeveloped may not be suitable for future development.